jekyll/minima/_posts/2024-01-28-kirche-chor-helsana.md

 ---
 layout: post
-title: "Some articles are just so short that we have to make the footer stick"
-categories: misc
 ---

 Attended a German mass by a Polish priest who usually gives English masses.
 I recognized him by his voice.
 I was able to understand most of his German homily.
 I was very happy that the church is near my home, and I felt at home thanks to our friendly choir director.
 He was happy with music books from South Korea and Romania.